simplyvpthar/Team-Generator/README.md

 Required to submit the following:

-* The URL of the GitHub repository
+* The URL of the GitHub repository:  https://github.com/simplyvpthar/Team-Generator.git

-* A video demonstrating the entirety of the app's functionality
+* A video demonstrating the entirety of the app's functionality:  https://drive.google.com/file/d/1x-jgRxFjIoYAnsmLO7tE8GyipgmnqxBy/view